-Today, many people are turning inward for rejuvenation and actively seeking out ways to take a break from the everyday stresses of life.
-Wellness spaces, as are often talked about, don’t have to be elsewhere – you can create a space that supports relaxation and relief right in your own home.
+Many people turn inward for rejuvenation and actively seek out ways to take a break from the everyday stresses of life.
+Wellness spaces, which are commonly talked about these days, don’t have to be outside of the home – you can create a space that supports relaxation and relief right in your own home.

-While these spaces go by many different names, such as: relaxation room, wellness room, or quiet room – all names for this space have the same objective—give it’s inhabitants a place to recharge.
+While these spaces go by many different names – relaxation rooms, wellness rooms, or quiet rooms, for example – all names have the same objective: give its inhabitants a place to recharge.

 What is a Wellness Room?

-“Any space that will drop your blood pressure a couple of points when you walk into it,” says Mark Enlow, one of Bluestem’s designers.
+“Any space that will drop your blood pressure a couple of points when you walk into it,” says one of Bluestem’s designers.

-This could be a place to meditate, practice yoga, take up an artistic hobby, work out, or read, for example.
+For example, this could be a place to meditate, practice yoga, take up an artistic hobby, work out, or read, among many other relaxing activities.

 Bringing Together the Right Elements for Your Wellness Room at Home